 Lilja María Ásmundsdóttir, pianist, hulda-performer and composer and Katie Buckley, harpist perform music by George Crumb and Per Nørgård along with premiering two new works written especially for the occasion for music instrument "Hulda" and a Harp by Lilja María Ásmundsdóttir and Jesper Pedersen.

-The concert takes place Sunday 24th of September 2017 at Hafnarborg.
+The concert took place Sunday 24th of September 2017 at Hafnarborg.

 lieues d'ombres - concert in Hafnarborg April 2017

 Composer and cellist Stefan Thut performs music by Jurg Frey and himself with the help of students of the Iceland Academy of the Arts.
 The concert is the first concert in Iceland dedicated to the music of composers related to edition Wandelweiser.

 The concert took place Sunday 24th of April 2017 at Hafnarborg.

 Friday 21st of April - Symposium dedicated to the music of composers involved in edition Wandelweiser will be held in collaboration with the Iceland Academy of the Arts.

 Nine Bells - concert in Hafnarborg October 2016

 Percussionist Frank Aarnink and violinist Laufey Jensdóttir, perform music by Tom Johnson, Albert Schnelzer, Helmut Lachenmann along with premiering a new work by Sigrún Jónsdóttir.

 The concert took place Sunday 16th of October 2016 at Hafnarborg.